root-project/root/README/ReleaseNotes/v624/index.md

 - cling's LLVM is upgraded to version 9.0
 - New interface to enable/disable optional cling features.
 Currently, it can be used to enable/disable support for redefinitions.
 See [this](https://github.com/root-project/cling/issues/360) issue for more information.

+### Multithreading
+- Fix an uninitialized variable in global read-write lock which could have caused deadlocks or crashes in some rare cases.
+- Default global read-write lock transitioned to new implementation based on TBB thread local storage when TBB is available on supported platforms (all except Windows).
+This gives an O(10%) performance improvement for some typical RDataFrame scenarios with 256 threads due to reduced lock contention.

 ## I/O Libraries

+- Exclusive use of the global lock is reduced or migrated to finer grained read and write locks in a few hotspots that occur during file opening/closing or task initialization in RDataFrame.
+This can lead to O(100x) improvements for some typical RDataFrame scenarios with 256 threads due to massively reduced lock contention.

 ## TTree Libraries